EricRubio589/text-processor/README.md

 [News Analyzer link](https://ericrubio589.github.io/text-processor/)

-The purpose of this application is to provide an easier way to get informed, it analyzes any given article and separates its sentences and words and thru a series of algorithms it returns: A reduced version of the text, a reading of the article's sentiment (ideally, for a more objective point of view, ther reading should be neutral) and finally a list of wikipedia links to the article's most important mentions.
+The purpose of this application is to provide an easier way to get informed, it analyzes any given article and separates its sentences and words and thru a series of algorithms it returns a reduced version of the text, a reading of the article's sentiment (ideally, for a more objective point of view, ther reading should be neutral) and finally a list of wikipedia links to the article's most important mentions.